rossberg/camp/README.txt

 music collection that they want to search and view from every angle.
 And who perhaps want to crank out a good library of playlists, too.

-For those, the Library pane consists of two main areas:
+The Library pane consists of two main areas:

 * Browser (left): This is a browser for all music folders that have been added to the library.